This post may contain affiliate links. For more information, read my disclosure policy.

 How to make Banana Bread Muffins

-1. Mash the bananas using a fork.
+1. Mash ripe bananas using a fork in a medium bowl.

 5. Stir in the nuts.